 Gaddafi rejects rebel calls for ceasefire

-“I really do not believe that [Gaddafi] is the issue,” Rozoff declared.
+The real issue in Libya is not Muammar Gaddafi, but rather the Western countries’ approach to treating their neighbors, argues blogger and anti-war activist Rick Rozoff.“I really do not believe that [Gaddafi] is the issue,” Rozoff declared.
 “I believe the issue is that the Western powers reserved for themselves the exclusive prerogative of waging war whenever, wherever and under whichever pretext they choose to do so.
 If he does [step down] under the pressure of several hundreds air sorties flown against his country and several hundred Tomahawk cruise missiles fired from US and British guided-missile destroyers and nuclear submarines in the Mediterranean, it is no great victory for anyone.
 It simply establishes that when the US and its NATO allies supply overwhelming military force against a targeted nation and government, they can succeed.”